-The Town of Caledonia's relationship with the adjacent City of Portage can be also be characterized as one of general agreement and respect.
-The City of Portage, being an incorporated municipality, has the power to annex land from the Town.
-However, the City of Portage is not likely to annex land from the Town due to the cost and difficultly of providing city services across the Wisconsin River.
-In addition, the portion of the city that borders the Town of Caledonia contains a large area of floodplain making development more difficult and less desirable.
-Therefore annexation and border disputes between the City of Portage and the Town of Caledonia are likely to be minimal.
+The Town of Lodi's relationship with the adjacent City of Lodi can be characterized as one of general agreement and respect, however there are periods where relations are strained.
+The City of Lodi, being an incorporated municipality, has the power to annex land from the Town.
+The ability of the City to annex land from the Town of Lodi has on occasion led to conflicts over sanitary districts and the providing services.
+More recently, an atmosphere of open communication between the Town and City has developed.

-Town of Caledonia's relationship with Columbia and Sauk Counties can be characterized as one of mutual respect.
-The Town of Caledonia's interactions with Sauk County are limited whereas the Town's relationship with Columbia County is more complex.
+Town of Lodi's relationship with Columbia and Dane Counties can be characterized as one of mutual respect.
+The Town of Lodi's interactions with Dane County are limited whereas the Town's relationship with Columbia County is more complex.
 The Town is located within Columbia County and therefore the County has some jurisdiction within the Town.
-In particular, the County administers several land use related regulations within the Town of Caledonia regarding zoning, land division, private sanitary systems, floodplains, shorelands, wireless communication facilities, and nonmetallic mining.
-The County Sheriff's Department also has law enforcement jurisdiction within the Town and the County Highway Department also has jurisdiction over certain roads.
+In particular, the county administers several land use related regulations within the Town of Lodi regarding zoning, land division, private sanitary systems, floodplains, shorelands, wireless communication facilities, and nonmetallic mining.
+The county sheriff's department also has law enforcement jurisdiction within the Town and the County Highway Department also has jurisdiction over certain roads.
 In those areas where the County has jurisdiction within the Town, the County attempts to get input from the Town before making decisions affecting the Town.
-Likewise, the Town has attempted to maintain open communication with the County.
+Likewise, the Town has attempted to maintain open communication with the county.